Jane Fonda joins TikTok and revives the Jane Fonda Workout to save the planet | 98.3 WCCQ

 Jane Fonda joins TikTok and revives the Jane Fonda Workout to save the planet

-ABC/Randy Sager(LOS ANGELES) — Jane Fonda is bringing back the 80s.
-The actress, who ignited a side-career in aerobics with her popular Jane Fonda Workout Method, is bringing her famous moves to TikTok in order to keep fans on their feet during quarantine.
+ABC/Craig Sjodin(LOS ANGELES) — Jane Fonda is bringing back the 80s.
+The actress, who ignited a side-career in exercise with her popular Jane Fonda Workout Method, is bringing her famous moves to TikTok in order to keep fans on their feet during quarantine.

 The Grace & Frankie star rolled out her yoga mat to make the big announcement on Thursday.
 “Hello TikTok, my name’s Jane Fonda and I’m gonna bring back the Jane Fonda Workout for your home sequestration,” she announces in the video, where she’s all ready and dressed for an intense round of choreography.